 - Meditation

-For such a small device, the Easysleep has long loops; I timed the music and meditation tracks, with all of them being around four minutes.
-However, its portability doesn’t extend to an internal battery, so you need to keep it plugged into a USB outlet.
+While the sounds are reasonably clear, the speaker is lacking in the bass department.
+Despite this, on maximum volume it will still mask some external noise.
+For such a small device, the Easysleep has very long loops; I timed the music and meditation tracks, with all of them being around four minutes.

 Find out more in my full Easysleep sound machine review.

-7. Dohm Uno
+8. Dohm Uno

 Soundtracks

-The Dohm Uno is the second white noise machine on my list that contains a real fan.
+The Dohm Uno is the third white noise machine on my list that contains a real fan.
 It’s a no-frills device, with just one button used to switch the internal fan on or off.
 The fan produces a reliably constant sound that’s soothing to listen to when falling asleep, relaxing, or studying.

 Find out more in my full Dohm Uno review.

-8. Magicteam
+9. Magicteam

 Soundtracks